penn-cnt/scalp_deep-learning/README.md

 This code is designed to help with the processing of epilepsy datasets commonly used within the Center for Neuroengineering & Therapeutics (CNT) at the University of Pennsylvania.

-This code is meant to be researcher driven, allowing new code libraries to be added to modules that represent common research tasks (i.e. Channel Cleaning, Montaging, Preprocessing, etc.).
+This code is meant to be researcher driven, allowing new code libraries to be added to modules that represent common research tasks (i.e. Channel Cleaning, Montaging, Preprocessing, Feature Extraction, etc.).
 The code can be accessed both as independent libraries that can be called on for a range of tasks, or as part of a large framework meant to ingest, clean, and prepare data for analysis or deep-learning tasks.
+We also provide a number of additional scripts to help with common/important tasks.
+A few of particular note are:

+-

 For more information on how to use our code, please see the examples folder for specific use-cases and common practices.

+# Installation

-# Prerequisites
+## Prerequisites
 In order to use this repository, you must have access to Python 3+.
 You must also have access to conda 23.+ if building environments from yaml files.

-# Installation

 ## Using Conda